eth-educators/ethstaker-guides/voluntary-exit.md

 ## Preparing for offline generation

-Using ethdo, we will connect to a beacon node endpoint and create a file called `offline-preparation.json` to be used later.
+Using ethdo, we will connect to a beacon node endpoint and create a file named `offline-preparation.json` to be used later.
 If you do not have direct access to your own beacon node endpoint, ethdo will fallback using its own public endpoint assuming you are connected to the internet.

 ### On Windows